tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: timeout must be a Number</strong> thrown as expected
 </blockquote>
 #### theme
+Valid themes listed in example.
+These were inspired by bootstrap so fit that well and is optional for implementation but should follow if possible.
+Example PDF is b/w and may ignore ot more likely will never apply.

 &nbsp;<b><i>theme attribute provides visual cue:</i></b>
 ```javascript
 // The good